-Charity credit cards allow you to support a chosen charity every time you use your card
+Charity credit cards allow you to support a chosen charity every time you use your card – but are there better ways to donate?

 Requiring no extra effort or expense on your part, charity credit cards can be an easy way of donating to non-profit organisations such the WWF, RSPCA and the National Trust.